|

 pairing after the first round shall be scored as forfeits.
 There

 was no mention in the old rule regarding the first round.
+Rule 5, in its entirety, has also been reorganized to better

 reflect definitions.
 Some items considered definitions have been